 Every Welcoming Congregation Program is different!

 There’s no one way to run a program!
 It is meant to be created and planned by a congregational team to suit the needs and circumstances of your congregation.
 You get to design a unique program that will best help your congregation engage in the deepest way possible with the question of how to more intentionally welcome individuals, families, and communities of all sexual orientations and gender identities.

-Learn more about the history of the Welcoming Congregation Program and how the Welcoming Congregation Handbook is not a blueprint but rather only one of many possible resources available to you.
+Learn more about the history of the Welcoming Congregation Program and the many resources available to you.

 The requirements for recognition as a Welcoming Congregation are:

 In addition, congregations are encouraged to pay particular attention to the following topics: transgender issues, bisexual and queer issues, and the intersection of sexual orientation and gender identity with other identity factors like age, race/ethnicity, class, and ability.
 Because these issues are often glossed over by the mainstream, there is a real need for these discussions in our congregations.
 Check out Identity 101 for more.

 Getting started is often the most challenging step.
 Mobilizing support and energy can sometimes be difficult, and some congregations face other challenges.
 If you’re a small congregation, start with our small congregations page.